 When we were planning our itinerary for our trip to Japan, we debated whether to even include Nara as a stop along our route.
 Luckily, we did, and this delightful Japanese city was the highlight of our trip!
 Nara, Japan has so much to offer.
-From a unique and ethical animal encounter with thousands of protected deer that roam around Nara Park, to some of the oldest wooden buildings in the world and the country’s largest statue of Buddha, Nara is a must-visit for those planning a trip to Japan.
+Best known as the home of the famous Nara deer, the city’s four-legged residents are its number one attraction.
+Visitors can experience a unique and ethical animal encounter with thousands of protected deer that roam around Nara Park.
+But there is more to Nara, Japan than the Nara Park deer.
+It is also home to some of the oldest wooden buildings in the world and the country’s largest statue of Buddha.
+Nara is a must-visit for those planning a trip to Japan.

 How to get to Nara, Japan

 Nara, Japan is an easy day trip from either Osaka or Kyoto.
 It is approximately 30-45 minutes by train from each of the cities.
 It is also included on the JR Rail Pass, for those who purchase one.
 We flew into Osaka, and after spending some time there, we took a morning train to Nara and an evening train to Kyoto.
 One day in Nara is really all you need to see and experience the highlights, although there were definitely a few temples and shrines we did not have time to visit in our short time there.
 Once in Nara, getting around by bus is relatively easy and inexpensive.
 We bought day passes and were able to board and disembark freely at any bus station.